A guide To music publishing

 #2.
 Master recording rights

-"Master rights" derives from "master record", i.e. a master record with the original recording.
+"Master rights" derives from "master record", i.e. a master record with the original sound recording.

 In order to publish a song you need master rights, which you own if you have produced and recorded a song.